 - 1. The completion of all readings assigned for the course is assumed.
-Because the class will be structured around discussion and small group activities, it is imperative that students keep up with the readings and participate in class. - 2.
-Attendance in class and/or online is important to students' learning; therefore, students are expected to make every effort to attend class sessions and/or complete online modules within the designated timeframe.
-Absences, tardiness, leaving early, and not completing online modules in the designated timeframe may negatively affect course grades.
+Because the class will be structured around discussion and small-group activities, it is imperative that students keep up with the readings and participate in class and online. - 2.
+Participation in class and/or online is important to students' learning; therefore, students are expected to make every effort to attend class sessions and/or complete online tasks within the designated timeframe.
+Absences, tardiness, leaving early, and not completing online tasks in the designated timeframe may negatively affect course grades.
 If, due to an emergency, students will not be in class, they must call the instructor and leave a message or send an email before class.
-The following policy is from the university course catalog:

-Students are expected to attend the class periods of the courses for which they register.
+The following policy is from the university course catalog: Students are expected to attend the class periods of the courses for which they register.
 In-class participation is important not only to the individual student, but also to the class as a whole.
 Because class participation may be a factor in grading, instructors may use absence, tardiness, or early departure as de facto evidence of nonparticipation.
 Students who miss an exam with an acceptable excuse may be penalized according to the individual instructor's grading policy, as stated in the course syllabus.

 - 3. In line with Mason's policy that students should not be penalized because of observances of their religious holidays, students shall be given an opportunity to make up, within a reasonable time, any academic assignment that is missed due to individual participation in religious observances.
 It is the student's responsibility to inform the instructor of any intended absences for religious observations in advance of the class that will be missed.
 Notice should be provided in writing as soon as possible. - 4.
-During face-to-face and live online meetings, cell phones, pagers, and other communicative devices are not allowed in this class.
-Students must keep them stowed away and out of sight.
-Laptops or tablets (e.g., iPads) may be permitted for the purpose of taking notes only.
-Engaging in activities not related to the course (e.g. gaming, email, chat, etc.) will result in a significant deduction in their participation grade. - 5.
+During face-to-face and live online meetings, the use of cell phones, smart phones, and other communicative devices is not allowed in this class.
+Students may use laptops, tablets, or other electronic devices for taking notes or reading electronic copies of assignments.
+Engaging in activities not related to the course (e.g., gaming, emailing, texting) may result in a reduction in the participation grade, loss of this privilege, or confiscation of the device for the remainder of the class period. - 5.
 It is expected that assignments will be turned in on time.
 However, it is recognized that students occasionally have serious problems that prevent work completion.
 If such a dilemma arises, students should speak to the instructor prior to the assignment due date (when possible).
-If the student does not communicate with the instructor, a late penalty will be applied. - 6.
+If the student does not communicate with the instructor prior to the due date, a late penalty of about 5% will be applied. - 6.
 Mason is an Honor Code university; please see the Office for Academic Integrity for a full description of the code and the honor committee process.
 The principle of academic integrity is taken very seriously and violations are treated gravely.
 What does academic integrity mean in this course?
 Essentially this: when responsible for a task, students will perform that task.
 When students rely on someone else's work in an aspect of the performance of that task, they will give full credit in the proper, accepted form.
 Another aspect of academic integrity is the free play of ideas.
 Vigorous discussion and debate are encouraged in this course, with the firm expectation that all aspects of the class will be conducted with civility and respect for differing ideas, perspectives, and traditions.
 When in doubt (of any kind), students will ask for guidance and clarification.